 Qualifying Features Condition Assessment Conservation Objectives Annex I habitats primary reasons for selection Old sessile oak woods with llex and Blechnum in the British Isles Unfavourable: Recovering (May 2010) The majority of the SAC will be covered by oak woodland.
 There will be no measurable, permanent loss of semi-natural woodland.
 The trees will be locally native, with a dominance of oak in the canopy, and include ash and rowan.
 No more than 5% of the canopy forming trees will consist of non-native species.
 Each woodland will include trees of a wide range of age classes, including veteran trees.
 Between 10-25% of the woodland area will comprise a dynamic, shifting pattern of gaps: in the long-term, most of these will be created by natural processes.
-There will be sufficient natural regeneration to replace the canopy in these gaps over time.
 There will be abundant dead and dying trees with holes and hollows, rot columns, torn off limbs and rotten branches.
 Dead wood, both standing and fallen, will be retained to provide habitats for other species, and will represent at least 10% (by volume) of the total timber.
 Veteran trees will be favoured during any silvicultural management because they support a wide variety of species, including lichens.
 Old forest lichen species will be found throughout the site, especially on well-lit trees around woodland edges and glades.
-Invasive alien species, such as rhododendron, laurel and Japanese knotweed, will eventually be eradicated from the site, or restricted to very low cover.
+Invasive alien species, or restricted to very low cover.
 There will be a well-developed shrub layer throughout the SAC, including hazel and holly.
 The field layer will be diverse and include broad-buckler fern, greater wood-rush, bluebell, honeysuckle, wood-sorrel, dog's-mercury, opposite-leaved golden-saxifrage, bilberry, bracken, bramble and violets.
-The woodlands will support populations of butterflies, birds and mammals.
 All factors affecting the achievement of the foregoing conditions will be under control.